-Barbara Fontaine is Senior Master, Queen’s Bench Division.
+Barbara Fontaine, retired Senior Master, King’s Bench Division.
 She was admitted as a solicitor in 1978, and later became the first solicitor to be appointed as both Queen’s Bench Master and Senior Master.
+Barbara retired from the judiciary in September 2023.

 Barbara shares her pathway into the judiciary.